-After dropping 3-or-4 figures on a nice bike, you might think an accessory like a bike pump is an afterthought.
+After dropping 3-or-4 figures on a nice new road bike or time trial bike, you might think an accessory like a floor bike tire pump is an afterthought.
 Don’t.

-The typical bike tire should be checked for pressure and topped off with air before every single ride.
+The typical road or tri bike tire should be checked for pressure and topped off with air before every single ride.
 A good floor bike pump will fill your tires quickly, even when they’re totally flat.
+Think about it — this is something you literally might use every single day.
 But, as there is a plethora of floor bike pumps out there, you may find it a bit challenging to choose the best one for your needs.

 Top Floor Bike Pumps

 This has become the go-to pump in my garage — durable, quick and all-purpose.